Skip to main content

 Can I use both a local senior exemption and the RI-1040H state claim?

 Usually, yes.
 The local program and the state claim are separate systems.
 For many homeowners, the local exemption lowers the bill first, and then the state RI-1040H claim is filed using the real tax information for that year.
-Still, you should ask your town whether any local programs cannot be stacked with another local personal exemption.
+Still, ask your town whether any local programs cannot be stacked with another local personal exemption.

 What if I miss my local filing deadline?